 - 22 months to 26 months for the Subclass 801 Partner visa (Permanent)

-The Department of Home Affairs total Partner visa processing time, from lodgement to the grant of Permanent Residence via the Partner Visa Program may see applicants wait up to 4 years based on processing times as at 1 July 2019.
+The Department of Home Affairs total Partner visa processing time, from lodgement to the grant of Permanent Residence via the Partner Visa Program may see applicants wait up to 4 years based on processing times as of 1 July 2019.

 Partner Visa: Long Term Relationship